Online Lessons FAQs

-If my child continues with online lessons, what will be the fee for the summer term?
+If my child continues with online lessons, what will be the fee for the term?

 Lessons will continue to be delivered by our highly trained team of expert teachers in line with our Schemes of Work and within our overall policy framework.
-Therefore the fee for lessons will remain the same for the summer term.
-The fees for tuition will continue at the same rate as the spring term.
+Therefore the fee for online lessons will remain the same as for lessons in schools.
 If you were previously eligible for a bursary or financial assistance, then this will continue at the same rate.

 I am not sure online lessons will work for my child.
 Can I have a free taster session before I commit to lessons next term?

 Since the lockdown we have taught over 3000 pupils online.
 We are confident that we can offer a meaningful and effective learning experience for all pupils, through online lessons.
 As with any new learning environment some aspects of the lesson will be different but our teachers have been trained in using online platforms, to trouble-shoot for common technical problems and to adapt teaching methodologies and approaches to be suitable for online learning.

 Online lessons are suitable for learners of all ages and stages and our team of expert teachers will ensure that your child is able to enjoy and make progress in their music making.
 With younger children we would recommend that ideally an adult/older family member also attends the lesson, in order to be able to offer your child additional support during the time between lessons.
 We are also producing online resources on our YouTube channel to help young musicians and parents/carers to prepare for online lessons.